FreeFem/FreeFem-doc2/source/documentation/visualization.rst

 Link with gnuplot
 -----------------

-Example :ref:`Membrane <tutorialMembrane>` shows how to generate a gnuplot from a FreeFem++ file.
+Example :ref:`Membrane <tutorialMembrane>` shows how to generate a gnuplot from a **FreeFEM** file.
-Here is another technique which has the advantage of being online, i.e. one doesn’t need to quit FreeFem++ to generate a gnuplot.
+Here is another technique which has the advantage of being online, i.e. one doesn’t need to quit **FreeFEM** to generate a gnuplot.

 However, this works only if `gnuplot <http://www.gnuplot.info>`__ is installed, and only on an Unix-like computer.